 Telephone: (631) 477-8500

-Chef Erik Orlowski believes in Long Island’s natural bounty, focusing on local ingredients such as duck, fish and vegetables.
-His appetizers include a generous hunk of seared Hudson Valley foie gras over toasted brioche with a chutney of grapes, Granny Smith apples and walnuts.
-For an entrée, try seafood such as the pan-roasted Long Island fluke with sautéed sugar snap peas and artichokes, crisp polenta cake and fennel-pollen beurre blanc.
-Orlowski’s wife, Jeniffer, has put together a drinks list that offers approximately 25 Long Island wines, plus a dozen beers from New York craft breweries.
+Chefs Erik Orlowski and John Urbanati believe in Long Island’s natural bounty, focusing on local ingredients such as duck, fish and vegetables for their seasonally changing menus.
+Their wives, Jeniffer Orlowski and Deborah Urbinati, work the front of the house and have put together a drinks list that offers approximately a dozen Long Island wines and a dozen-plus beers from New York craft breweries, plus seasonal cocktails.
 The dining room is warm and inviting, with a patio, views of the harbor and a cozy fireplace.

 Guests rave about the Frisky Oyster's play on Oysters Rockefeller, Oysters Friskafella.